Supertom014/Anonymous-moose-server/README.md

 The Facebook and zoho services should be filled in with the xmpp login details.
 The 'inter_com' service can be any xmpp account, it acts as the back bone of the system and connects the clients to the server.

-If you want to get involved and understand the system better then please have a look at technical.pdf
+If you want to get involved and better understand the system, then please have a look at technical.pdf

 Binarys avalible on the releases page